-- A citation is a reference to a published or unpublished source.
+- A citation is a reference in the text to a published or unpublished source.
 A citation is used to show that you have used someone else's material to build up your own understanding of the subject.

 - A quotation is an exact reproduction of someone else's statement.
 A quotation is indicated using quotation marks "…".